bdusell/jitsu-app/README.md

 in incoming URLs, or to refuse such requests with 404 Not Found.
 This is a security measure to prevent those with ill intent from gaining access to paths on the filesystem through unsanitized inputs.
-You can allow encoded slashes by adding the following directive in the virtual host in your Apache configuration
+You can allow encoded slashes by adding the following directive to the virtual host in your Apache configuration
 file:

 ```apache